 FINANCIAL MANAGEMENT : Setting up a company or financing start-ups

-Faced with the very high risk of starting up a company, the virtually exclusive means of financing must be equity capital, because this is the only type of financing that will give the entrepreneur the time needed to validate his concept and find his economic model, which rarely happens on the first try.
-Most frequently, financing using equity capital is provided in several rounds of financing, on condition that the company passes a new stage of development.
+Faced with the very high risk of starting up a company, the virtually exclusive means of financing must be equity capital, because this is the only type of financing that will give the entrepreneur the time needed to validate the concept and find their economic model, which rarely happens on the first try.
+Most frequently, financing using equity capital is provided in several rounds of financing, on condition that the company passes a new stage of develop- ment.
 This allows the entrepreneur and the investors from the first rounds of financing to hope for dilution with the best price conditions.
-If goodwill is paid at the start by investors, the founders will be less diluted but they will be taking a major risk of deadlock if the business plan is not met, which is the rule rather than the exception when it comes to start-ups, or if a ratchet clause is triggered, with potentially devastating effects.
+Goodwill is in general paid at the start by investors.
+The founders will therefore be less diluted but they will be taking a major risk of deadlock if the business plan is not met, which is the rule rather than the exception when it comes to start-ups.

 Shareholders’ agreements of the young company mainly include clauses relating to the founders, to the consequence of any goodwill paid at the start, to the liquidity of the investment and to access to information.

 In terms of financial management, the emphasis is placed on the amount of cash on the balance sheet, in order to be able to measure the number of months before a next round of financing, the timing of which is crucial – neither too soon nor too late.

 Finally, in terms of valuation, because it is practically impossible to come up with reliable forecasts, the usual valuation methods are not used and a hybrid method made up of the multiples and the discounted cash flows method has been developed for valuing start-ups, or more simply a multiple of funds raised for early stage start-ups.